-Underpinning the vehicle is the same UKL platform found in the the latest MINI Hardtop as well as the latest Clubman and Convertible.
+Underpinning the vehicle is the same UKL platform found in the latest Mini Hardtop, Clubman and Convertible.
 The UKL platform is also found in several BMWs including the latest X1, whose development was closely tied with the new Countryman.

-Expect the base Cooper Countryman to continue with front-wheel drive, with MINI’s ALL4 all-wheel-drive system remaining an option.
-There will also be more potent variants like the Cooper S Countryman and another John Cooper Works model, with the latter coming standard with the ALL4 system and at least 228 horsepower on tap.
+Expect the base Cooper Countryman to continue with front-wheel drive, with all-wheel drive remaining an option.
+There will also be more potent variants like the Cooper S Countryman and another John Cooper Works model, with the latter coming standard with all-wheel drive and at least 228 horsepower on tap.

-In the engine department, Cooper Countrymans should feature 1.5-liter three-cylinder engines, with the Cooper S and JCW variants getting 2.0-liter four-cylinder mills.
-Turbocharging will feature across the range and transmissions will include standard six-speed manual and available six- and eight-speed automatic options.
+In the engine department, Cooper Countrymans should feature 1.5-liter inline-3 engines, with the Cooper S and JCW variants getting 2.0-liter inline-4 mills.
+Turbocharging will feature across the range and transmissions will include standard 6-speed manual and available 6- and 8-speed automatic units.

 Buyers can also expect some new safety features.
 These will include a head-up display, collision and pedestrian warning systems, a parking assistant and even a speed limit information system.

-A debut should take place in 2016.
+Look for a debut later this year or early next.
 At present, we're expecting the new Countryman to arrive as a 2017 model.